gojp/goreportcard/README.md

 # Go Report Card

-A web application that generates a report on the quality of an open source go project.
+A web application that generates a report on the quality of an open source Go project.
 It uses several measures, including `gofmt`, `go vet`, `go lint` and `gocyclo`.
-To get a report on your own project, try using the hosted version of this code running at [goreportcard.com](https://goreportcard.com).
+To get a report on your own project, try [goreportcard.com](https://goreportcard.com).

 ### Sponsors